 Check in with Grassroots Donors

 APRIL 10, 2005

 Taking a few minutes to do a little Spring cleaning of my e-mail inbox, I stumbled upon this super-sweet idea—calling the smallest-amount grassroots donors to check in.
+Suggested by Hildy Gottleib , a Tucson-based consultant to nonprofits, small businesses and first nations tribes, the idea makes sense for anti-burnout of us development folks and it makes sense for honest care and feeding of donors.
 It's a modest strategy that values what's valuable.
-From Charity Channel's Development Office list: "For a true joy, take some time and call your very smallest donors.

 Five Truths About Capital Campaigns